 Dear Fellow Church Members,

 I am the mother of not one, but two children with special needs.
-We have moved three times in the last five years, requiring us to find a new church family, and while it can be challenging to find a new church community that your family can thrive in, it becomes even harder when you're not sure if every member of your own family will be fully accepted and loved for who they are.
+We have moved three times in the last five years, requiring us to find a new church family, and while it can be challenging to find a new church community that our family can thrive in, it becomes even harder when you're not sure if every member of your own family will be fully accepted and loved for who they are.

 It doesn't matter if your church is big or small, all churches can do this.
-You don't need to have a church disability program to implement this.
-Just be the hands and feet of Jesus.
-Or the hands and feet of the men who brought a man who was paralyzed to Jesus with a little bit of extra work.
+You don't need to have a church disability ministry to implement this.
+Just be like the hands and feet of the friends that brought their paralyzed friend to Jesus.
+It required some extra work, but they didn't hesitate because they wanted their friend to see Jesus.
 If you have a moment, please watch this video.
 It is a beautiful picture of what the body of Christ should look like, and yet so many churches that I have been to are missing the special needs community in their church body.